jleeuwes/komputiloj/README.md

     cd
     git clone git@github.com:jleeuwes/komputiloj.git
     cd komputiloj
-    git submodule init    # only for serviloj at the moment git submodule update  # only for serviloj at the moment
+    git submodule init    # some external repo(s) used by serviloj git submodule update  # some external repo(s) used by serviloj at the moment
     ```
 2. Make some symlinks:
     ```
     mkdir -p /etc/nixos
     sudo ln -s ~/komputiloj/scarif/etc/nixos/* /etc/nixos/
     ```
-3. (Re)build the NixOS configuration with `~/komputiloj/nixos-rebuild --switch`
+3. (Re)build the NixOS configuration with `~/komputiloj/nixos-rebuild switch`
 4. Add a bunch of symlinks from `~` to files/dirs in `~/komputiloj/scarif/home/jeroen`
    (use `ls -A ~/komputiloj/scarif/home/jeroen` to see all the dotfiles).